Q: When should I apply for admission of my child to Ridgewood?

 Q: How does Ridgewood handle an admission for a new student wherein the class size for enrollment has reached its maximum?

 Ridgewood School has a maximum class of sixteen students.
 When the class reaches the maximum capacity of sixteen, prospective students are placed on a waiting list.
 When a space becomes available, we will immediately contact you.
-The class is then filled on a first-come, first-served basis.
+The class is filled on a first-come, first-served basis.

 Q: What is the registration/admission process for new students who are placed on a waiting list?